-In the modern world of digital technology – where the cloud, Big Data, and mobile devices are changing what’s possible – even the best project managers find their powers significantly restricted by poor technology; and on the other hand, the right tools can elevate them to new levels.
+In the modern world of digital technology – where the cloud, Big Data, and mobile devices are changing what’s possible – even the best project managers find their powers significantly restricted by inferior technology.
+On the other hand, the right tools can elevate them to new levels.

-In this blog post we are going to outline four essential project management skills that are required for success in the modern workplace and how technology can help.
+In this blog post, we will outline four essential project management skills that are required for success in the modern workplace and how technology can help.

 The four skills are:

 We believe resource management is integral to each of these skills, making it a crucial aspect of the success or failure of any project.
 Resource management is the management of people, equipment, and budget – and it contributes significantly to how a project will turn out.
 Therefore, as we discuss these four key skills, we will focus on how they can help project managers stay on top of their resources at all times.

 Let’s look at four essential project management skills that project managers need in the modern world of work: